 - Perform Cardiopulmonary Resuscitation and manage airway obstruction (RD is certified in CPR if assessing without another health professional certified in CPR).
 [Practice Illustration: Ensures health care professionals certified in CPR are available during the swallowing assessment.]

-The Competencies for Dysphagia Assessment and Management in Dietetic Practice (Q1 of the Dysphagia Q&A) don’t speak to this.
+The Competencies for Dysphagia Assessment and Management in Dietetic Practice don’t speak to this.

-In this situation, you should collaborate with the physician to discuss what an eat at risk plan would look like as well as provide education to the client/substitute decision maker on the associated risks and ways to mitigate risk (if possible).
+In this situation, you should collaborate with the physician and other health professionals’ part of the team (nursing, OT or SLP), to discuss what an eat at risk plan would look like as well as provide education to the client/substitute decision maker on the associated risks and ways to mitigate risk (if possible).
 An order in the chart would indicate that the client is eating at risk and which diet texture they have chosen.